Shirley Drives a Professional Race Car

-At age 17, Shirley married a man in the Navy.
-He was stationed at Moffett Federal Airfield in Northern California, where he departed from for multiple tours during the Vietnam War.
-During this time, Shirley was a loyal member of the Navy Wives Club, where she volunteered for over five years, tending to injured soldiers.
-The Vietnam War had a detrimental effect on her husband’s mental wellbeing, which led to serious problems in Shirley’s life.
-Luckily, Shirley has a close relationship with her three children.
+When she was 17, Shirley married her high school sweetheart, who enlisted in the Navy.
+He was stationed at Moffett Federal Airfield in Northern California and departed for multiple tours to serve in the Vietnam War.
+During this time, Shirley was a loyal member of the Navy Wives Club.
+She volunteered with the club for over five years, tending to injured soldiers.
+However, her husband’s experiences in the war affected his mental health and well-being, and he was not the same person upon returning.
+They struggled in their relationship.
+Throughout their challenges, Shirley found comfort in the close relationship she built with her three children.

 Throughout all the highs and lows of her life, there’s a unique passion that Shirley has turned to.
 It all started when Shirley drove tractors and trucks around the farm, long before she was able to get an official driver’s license.
 She loved the feeling of being behind the wheel, and probably drove faster than she should have.

 It led her to develop a love for all things racing—a passion that has stayed with her to this day.